It’s never too late

 — I can still be happy!
 Next up: shopping!

 Spotting a boutique, she checked her wallet and felt confident.
 She planned to splurge.
-Marina bought lingerie, stockings, two pairs of shoes, and three dresses.
+Mary bought lingerie, stockings, two pairs of shoes, and three dresses.
 The clothes she’d worn to the store?
 She threw them out.

 — That’s it!
 A new life awaits—one with no more tears or backbreaking work.